 BEFA exists to provide safe, reasonably priced flying opportunities for its members.
 Safety of flight is a key concern.
 To ensure that safety is never compromised, and that members' obligations and rights are well understood, this Procedures Manual and Rules of Operation is maintained.
 Members should read and understand it.
-It is our "User's Manual."
+It is our "Operating Handbook."